 Concurrent hours taken during high school do not apply

-Student Housing Staff
+Housing & Residence Life Staff

-Director of Students and Housing
+Director of Housing

 Resident Assistant responsibilities are numerous as the RA is the focal point for the day-to-day operation of his/her floor.
-The RA is at one time: student, community developer, referral agent, business manager, peer, friend, and disciplinarian.
+The RA is at one time: student, community developer, mentor, leader, referral agent, business manager, peer, friend, and disciplinarian.
 The diversity of roles and responsibilities is challenging and calls on the RA to develop organizational and interpersonal skills.
 The position of RA provides an opportunity to maximize self-development, maturity, and confidence during the college years.